“I think the people in this country have had enough of experts”

 Tetlock, Taleb & Silver

 This issue was brilliantly explored by Philip Tetlock in his book “Superforecasting” and I cannot recommend this book highly enough.
 If you want an in-depth review then I can recommend one written by Michael Gove’s former Special Advisor no less.
-Before Tetlock, Nate Silver wrote “The Signal & the Noise” which covered many of the basic principles of good forecasts and I can thoroughly recommend that book as well (I even gave a presentation about this book at the 2013 Royal Statistical Society Conference).
+Before Tetlock, Nate Silver wrote “The Signal & the Noise” which covered many of the basic principles of good forecasts and I can thoroughly recommend that book as well (I even gave a presentation about this book at the 2013 Royal Statistical Society conference in Newcastle).
 To round off the list of my recommendations, many of Nassim Taleb’s books are well worth reading with “Anti-Fragile” probably the most relevant to the debate around forecasting.

 Experts & Forecasters